 Then again, it’s not always amazing – sometimes it can be pretty dull.
 In a city (especially one like Manila), you can feel even more isolated and overwhelmed.
 With that in mind, we’ve got a few pointers for solo travel in Manila to help your trip go super smoothly.

-- Book a decent hostel.
+- Book a decent hostel in Manila.
 We’d say don’t opt for ultra-budget to make sure you’ve got a nice stay.
 Go a cut above and stay somewhere that’s nice to return to after a day of exploring the frantic hustle and bustle of Manila.
 We’re talking comfy beds, a bit of style, places to chill out with everyone else – an oasis, basically.

 - Research.
 No good staying at a nice hostel that’s totally boring if that sort of thing is going to drive you insane.
 Likewise, staying at a party place if you’re not into partying will also drag you down.
 Read reviews and find the hostel that is going to suit you best.